Rugby: All Blacks start World Cup threepeat bid with clash against South Africa

 The All Blacks' 2019 Rugby World Cup campaign hits a critical juncture just two days into the tournament.

-The matches and venues for the 2019 Rugby World Cup were announced tonight, with the All Blacks set to play the bulk of their games at the biggest venues in Tokyo and Yokohama.
+The matches and venues for the tournament were drawn last night, with the All Blacks set to play the bulk of their matches at the biggest venues in Tokyo and Yokohama.

-It's the All Blacks pivotal Pool B match against South Africa, which will in all likelihood prove the difference between getting a comfortable quarter-final or a difficult one, that will be of most interest to Steve Hansen and friends.
+Of most interest to All Blacks coach Steve Hansen and his team will be their pivotal Pool B match against South Africa, likely to prove the difference between a difficult or more comfortable quarter-final.

 This will take place in Yokohama on September 21, which leaves no room for a relaxed build-up to the showpiece event.